Financial Independence Update

 Q3.
 How much money should I have to retire?

-To answer this question, you need to know where you are starting from.
+To answer this question, I always believe you need to know where you are starting from.

 I’ve/we’ve calculated ours.

 Q6.
-How much cash should I have in retirement?
+How much cash should I have or keep in retirement?

-There are many reasons to keep cash on hand in retirement or even semi-retirement.
-One reason to keep cash is to help manage market volatility at any age but this is especially important for us since we’ll have a bias to owning mostly equities in retirement.
+One reason to keep cash on hand, beyond near-term spending plans or to cover an emergency, is to help manage market volatility at any age and this is especially important to us since we’ll have a bias to owning mostly equities in retirement.
 Your mileage may vary.

 Q8.
 When should I take my government benefits like Canada Pension Plan (CPP) and Old Age Security (OAS)?

-CPP incentivizes retirees who delay their payments past age 65 by 0.7 percent each month or 8.4 percent a year.
+- CPP incentivizes retirees who delay their payments past age 65 by 0.7% each month or 8.4% per year.
 This translates to a 42% income boost in CPP payments at the age of 70 compared to age 65 (and for life!).
+Where else are you going to find inflation-protected, fixed income, rising by 8.4% per year for doing nothing?

 Q11.
 How can I generate income from my retirement portfolio?